-^{}Eyes with range of nearsightedness (myopia) shown, visual acuity with glasses 20/20 or better before surgery and targeted for complete correction
+\Eyes with range of nearsightedness (myopia) shown, visual acuity with glasses 20/20 or better before surgery and targeted for complete correction

-In the clinical study of EVO ICL lenses, vision without glasses was 20/40 or better for all but 4 eyes of 4 patients (4/569, 0.7%).
+In the clinical study of EVO ICL lenses, vision without glasses was 20/40 or better for all but 4 eyes of 4 patients (4/619, 0.6%) at 6 months after surgery.
 The vision in two eyes with high levels of nearsighted ness was not completely corrected with the EVO ICL lens.
 The third eye showed improvement at the 1 Month and 3 Month vision tests.
 By the 6 Month visit, the vision decreased due to the development of clouding of the natural lens (cataract).
 The fourth eye experienced a retinal detachment which was successfully repaired but resulted in mild nearsighted ness.
 The vision with glasses in this eye was the same at the 6 Month visit as it had been before surgery.